selfage/blocking_loop/README.md

   .setInterval(500);
 // or BlockingLoop.createWithAinmationFrame()

-// The first loop will start immediately. loop.start();
+// The first action will be run after the interval. loop.start();

 // You can wait for the last running loop to be finished, and it won't schedule a new loop.